awslabs/kubernetes-iteration-toolkit/docs/how-to-use-kit.md

 Note: This environment we just created comes pre-installed with Tekton for running the tests and a Prometheus stack for monitoring.

 * To access the Tekton dashboard `kubectl port-forward svc/tekton-dashboard -n tekton-pipelines 9097:9097` and you will see the templates for tasks and pipelines in Tekton.
-If you need more info about Tekton terminology <refer here> TODO
-* To access the Grafana dashboard `kubectl port-forward svc/kube-prometheus-stack-grafana -n monitoring 8080:80` <Add more details about the dashboards> TODO
+* To access the Grafana dashboard `kubectl port-forward svc/kube-prometheus-stack-grafana -n monitoring 8080:80`
 ## Running tests

 At this point a user can run tests against either an EKS cluster or vanilla Kubernetes cluster provisioned by KIT operator called [guest clusters](https://quip-amazon.com/xCtbA6C6X7dy/How-to-use-KIT-for-Kubernetes-testing#temp:C:VfOa1f3b6a5d7de51afb05d574ef) running in the environment.
 Difference between testing against the two cluster types-

 * EKS cluster doesn’t allow changing any flags or control plane images, however, if you want to make any flags changes or want to run custom docker images for API server or any other Kubernetes control plane component use guest cluster for testing
-* Metrics that we collect from EKS clusters are limited to API server metrics and CW metrics, we don’t get the node level metrics from EKS control plane nodes.
+* Metrics that we collect from EKS clusters are limited to API server metrics and CW metrics (available internally to EKS teams), we don’t get the node level metrics from EKS control plane nodes.
 In guest clusters, we are able to collect API server, etcd, scheduler, KCM and node level metrics.
 * Guest clusters do not support testing Managed node groups or Fargate or IRSA at this point.